- Cochrane Reviews and Protocols

 The Editor in Chief has editorial responsibility for editorials.
 They are commissioned, managed, and edited by Cochrane editorial staff.

 Feedback on editorials is welcome and may be published as a comment alongside the editorial.

 Editorials are indexed in PubMed and are free to access via the Cochrane Library homepage.

-Since 2009, the Cochrane Colloquium abstracts (for oral presentations and posters) have been published as a Supplement and, since 2010, Cochrane Methods (ISSN: 2044-4702), the official annual newsletter for methodological issues within The Cochrane Collaboration, has been published as an annual Supplement.
+Since 2009, the Cochrane Colloquium abstracts (for oral presentations and posters) have been published as a Supplement and, from 2010 to 2016, Cochrane Methods (ISSN: 2044-4702), the official annual newsletter for methodological issues within Cochrane, was published as an annual Supplement.

 Cochrane Reviews are prepared by Cochrane Review Groups, which are led by one or more Co-ordinating Editors.
 The Co-ordinating Editors are members of an Editorial Board.
 The Editor in Chief oversees the CDSR content.

 The Editor in Chief is responsible for the Editorials and oversees the preparation of the Supplements.

 Each year in June, Clarivate Analytics publishes the impact factors of all journals indexed in the Journal Citation Report.
 The Cochrane Database of Systematic Reviews (CDSR) impact factor describes the ratio of the number of Cochrane Reviews published during a two-year period (e.g. 2010 and 2011) to the number of citations these reviews received in the subsequent year (e.g. 2012).
 The CDSR received its first impact factor in 2007.

 |2017||6.754||IF fact sheet | IF and usage report|

 |2016||6.264||IF fact sheet | IF and usage report|